Marketing on LinkedIn

 Instead, choose the interesting route.
 Give the business a personality, you could be a rebel, a comedian, a philanthropist all about community and supporting important causes.
 Whatever you are, be something and lay off the cliches.

-Personal Linkedn profiles
+Personal LinkedIn profiles

 This is where it gets more exciting.
 You’re a person, so that must mean you have a personality.
 You may have heard ‘just be yourself, let people get to know you,’ but I disagree.
 It’s better to be your most desirable self and touch on as many emotions as possible.
 You might be incredibly witty, ridiculously attractive, very smart and have an encyclopedic knowledge of rum.

 Start by thinking about what you like, the activities you enjoy and the reasons people like you and BE that online.
 Be your most desirable self and leverage that to build a network, communicating what you can do for others, how you’ll make them look good, their job easier or whatever else that appeals to them.
+Content marketing on LinkedIn can be a hugely successful approach for generating leads.

 Rules of engagement